 Schema -->|"resolve backend fields"| BE

+From the client’s perspective, this architecture is invisible.
 A single query can fetch data from both sources.
 The gateway resolves each field from the correct subgraph transparently:

 query ProductPage($path: String!) {